infobip/infobip-spring-data-querydsl/README.md

 <!-- include dependency to custom annotation processor -->
 ```

+[infobip-spring-data-jdbc-annotation-processor](infobip-spring-data-jdbc-annotation-processor) can be used as an example codebase for custom annotation processor.
+It includes tests that can be used for custom annotation processor as well.

 In case you want to manually generate Q classes you can still exclude `infobip-spring-data-jdbc-annotation-processor` and do the process manually (e.g. like [this](https://github.com/infobip/infobip-spring-data-querydsl/commit/9b41403bdea38672caa5a4c57427cdcc2ef8c2a7#diff-ca2587b532ca6c66340cb5032feded4e6b090942f295556d27b480a81d417ba2)).